LazyTitan33/CTF-Writeups/GuidePoint Security October 2021/README.md

-Scored 5th/256 in GuidePoint Security October's CTF.
+Scored 5th/258 in GuidePoint Security October's CTF.
 It was loads of fun, I really hope to see some writeups of the challenges I haven't solved.
+If anyone has done `Best Foot Forward`, `Corona` or `ZipRecon`, please show me some writeup or tell me what the deal was with those.
+I got some parts of them, but didn't get to the finish line.

 Here are my writeups for the challenges I solved.